lilykoff/nhanes_fingerprinting/code/code_README.md

 ## summarize predictions
 Files to summarize the results of the models.
 For each script, result is file in `data/lily/data/fingerprint_prediction_results` with format: `prediction_res_<temporal>_<sample size><model type>_.rds`.
 Relies on `summary_fns.R` file.

+## manuscript
+Code to generate figures and tables for manuscript

+Other:
++ `pipeline.sh`: bash code to run scripts on JHPCE cluster
++ `get_walking_dists.R`: code to get distribution of walking bouts across population
++ `summary_fns.R`: helper functions for summarize redictions files

+`